hacheipe399/PlatGEnWohl/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
+PD: I forked this accidentally.
+So sometimes it could be outdated...